How Premier League clubs fared the season after reaching the UCL final

 But in 1999-00, the side fell short in Europe, going out in the quarter-finals to Real Madrid, while in the League Cup they were knocked out by Aston Villa 3-0.

 The Red Devils didn’t participate in the FA Cup to defend their title, as they decided to compete in the 2000 FIFA World Cup Championships instead.

 They did, however, reclaim the Premier League again, finishing on 91 points, some 18 points ahead of runners-up Arsenal.

 Liverpool – 2005-2006

 The Reds had just done the unthinkable.
-They won the Champions League, overcoming a three-goal deficit at half-time against AC Milan to win on penalties, costing the top betting sites a fortune.
+They won the Champions League, overcoming a three-goal deficit at half-time against AC Milan to win on penalties.

 Liverpool didn’t reach for the stars in the transfer market over the summer, though.
 Robbie Fowler rejoined, while neither Daniel Agger nor Pepe Reina arrived to any great fanfare – though both, of course, proved to be great signings.